Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Discontinuity zones

 \subsection{The interior singular layer}

 $ $ The lifting term $\psil$ has introduced a remainder $\dtl$ which we now treat as a source term.
-By analogy with North and South boundary layers, we therefore define $\psisig$ as the solution of the following equation \be \ee where the function $Y_-$ parametrizes the lower boundary of the interior singular layer \begin{itemize} \item which has typical size $\delta_y$, where $\delta_y$ is any parameter such that $\delta_y\gg \nu^{1/4}$, \item which is of course included in $\Omega$. \end{itemize} Note that we use here cartesian coordinates $x$ and $Y = (y-y_1)/\nu^{1/4}$, since the discontinuity line $\Sigma$ is essentially horizontal (which is not the case for North and South boundary layers which are extended on macroscopic parts of the adjacent East and West boundaries).
+By analogy with North and South boundary layers, we therefore define $\psisig$ as the solution of the following equation \be \ee where the function $Y_-$ parametrizes the lower boundary of the interior singular layer (see Figure \ref{fig:sigma-layer-ch2}) \begin{itemize} \item which has typical size $\delta_y$, where $\delta_y$ is a parameter such that $\delta_y\gg \viscosite^{1/4}$, \item which is of course included in $\Omega$. \end{itemize} Note that we use here cartesian coordinates $x$ and $Y = (y-y_1)/\viscosite^{1/4}$, since the discontinuity line $\Sigma$ is essentially horizontal (which is not the case for North and South boundary layers which are extended on macroscopic parts of the adjacent East and West boundaries).
+The precise definitions of $Y_-$ and $\sigma_{in}$ will be given in the next chapter (see page \pageref{Y-}).